cmacrander/regression/posts/RDU.md

 "He's right, sweetheart, let's go," and the pair set off slowly.

 Hal pulls his phone out of his pocket and a huge grin comes to his face when he discovers it's undamaged.
-He flips up twitter and starts to take a picture when he realizes he should back up a bit, too.
-He jogs away until he feels like he can get the whole plane in frame.
+He flips up twitter and starts to take a picture when the app recommends he try to get more of the burning plane in frame.
+"Good idea," he thinks, and jogs away a bit more.

 ![Hal's tweet](/images/hals_tweet.png)